Your guide to building an Atlassian knowledge base that actually works

 Once you have a Confluence space with a few articles in it, the last step is connecting it to Jira Service Management.
 Just pop over to your JSM project settings, find the "Knowledge base" section, and link your new Confluence space.
 This is the step that turns on the smart search and ticket deflection features in your customer portal.

-Key features and limitations of an Atlassian knowledge base
+Key features and considerations for an Atlassian knowledge base

-An Atlassian knowledge base gives you a solid foundation for self-service support.
-But like any tool, it has its high points and its pain points.
-Knowing both is key to getting the most out of it.
+An Atlassian knowledge base gives you a solid, enterprise-grade foundation for self-service support.
+Knowing its strengths and how to expand upon them is key to getting the most out of it.

-Atlassian really has the basics down, and there’s a lot to like about its native knowledge base setup.
+Atlassian really has the essentials down, and there's a lot to like about its native knowledge base setup.

-The search is surprisingly smart: This is the main attraction.
+• The search is remarkably smart: This is a major highlight.
 When a user starts typing in the JSM portal, the system instantly scans the linked Confluence space and pulls up relevant articles.
-It’s a fantastic way to head off common questions and lighten the load on your support team.
+It's a fantastic way to head off common questions and lighten the load on your support team.

-Version history and easy collaboration: Content goes out of date, it’s a fact of life.
+• Version history and easy collaboration: Content needs to stay fresh, and Atlassian makes that easy.
 Confluence tracks every single change to a page, so you can easily see who changed what and when, and even roll back to an older version if you need to.
-That, plus its collaborative editor, makes it simple for teams to work together to keep information fresh.
+That, plus its collaborative editor, makes it simple for teams to work together.

 This tutorial provides a comprehensive overview of setting up and using a knowledge base in Jira Service Management.